Kedyi/AI_trainer/README.md

 With the help of the MediaPipe framework, an impressive ML pipeline can be built for instance of inference models like TensorFlow, TFLite, and also for media processing functions.

-We will use the pose estimation running on the CPU to find the correct points and using these points we will get the desired angles.
-Then based on these angles we find many gestures including the number of biceps curls